GokhanKARAKAYA1/GokhanKARAKAYA1/README.md

 ## 🚀 About Me

-🎓 I'm a passionate and detail-oriented React Developer with extensive experience in crafting efficient and user-friendly web applications.
-I'm enthusiastic about exploring new technologies and constantly improving my skill set.
+🎓 I'm a passionate and detail-orientedFront-End, React and Software Developer with extensive experience in crafting efficient and user-friendly web applications.
+I'm enthusiastic about exploring new technologies and continuously keep track of new developments in the field of software, analyzing changes and striving to improve myself.

 ## ⚡ Technologies and Tools